Fund-vs-fund · Other

 Why these two differ

-The most material structural difference between these two funds is their underlying exposure: the Smart Bitcoin ETF (Smartshares) holds 99.91% of its portfolio in a single asset — the iShares Bitcoin Trust ETF — making it a near-pure proxy for bitcoin price movements.
-The Resolution Capital Global Listed Infrastructure PIE Fund, by contrast, spreads 98.31% growth assets across a diversified portfolio of listed infrastructure companies, with its five largest holdings — H2O America (9.67%), SSE plc (8.13%), Entergy Corp (7.18%), Kinder Morgan (6.80%), and Spire Inc (5.48%) — representing distinct regulated utility and energy businesses across multiple geographies.
+The most material structural difference between these two funds is portfolio concentration.
+The Smart Bitcoin ETF holds approximately 99.99% of its assets in a single instrument — the iShares Bitcoin Trust ETF — making it effectively a single-asset exposure to Bitcoin via a US-listed ETF wrapper.
+The Resolution Capital Global Listed Infrastructure PIE Fund, by contrast, spreads its 98.31% growth allocation across a diversified set of listed infrastructure companies, with its five largest holdings ranging from 5.48% to 9.67% each across utilities and energy pipeline businesses operating across multiple geographies.

-This concentration difference is reflected in the risk indicators: the Smart Bitcoin ETF sits at the maximum score of 7, while the Resolution Capital fund registers a 6.
-Both funds disclose identical growth asset allocations of 98.31%, but the nature of those growth assets differs fundamentally — cryptocurrency exposure versus listed infrastructure equities.
+This concentration difference is reflected in the risk indicators: the Smart Bitcoin ETF carries the maximum rating of 7, while the Resolution Capital fund sits at 6 on the same scale.
+Both funds share an identical growth assets percentage of 98.31%, yet the underlying asset classes — a single cryptocurrency proxy versus global listed infrastructure equities — represent fundamentally different return drivers and volatility profiles.

-On fees, the Smart Bitcoin ETF charges 0.55% annually compared to 1.05% for the Resolution Capital fund, a 50-basis-point difference.
-Fund size is comparable: NZD 39.1 million versus NZD 31.2 million respectively.
-Neither fund discloses a five-year return figure in this snapshot, so historical performance comparison is not possible here.
-Neither fund is a KiwiSaver scheme account.
+On cost, the Smart Bitcoin ETF charges 0.55% per annum versus Resolution Capital's 1.05%, a 50-basis-point difference.
+Fund sizes are broadly comparable at NZD 35.8 million and NZD 31.2 million respectively.
+Five-year return data is unavailable for both funds in this snapshot, so historical performance cannot be compared here.
+Neither fund is a KiwiSaver scheme account product based on the data provided.

 What's different at a glance